ovlb/www.ovl.design/_src/pages/notes/notes/deploying-embetty.md

   - 'cat:social-media'
 ---

 Embetty is a proxy developed by Heise, which allows you to tunnel requests to YouTube or Twitter.
-The proxy removes their traffic code, allowing you to embed content without
+The proxy removes their traffic code, allowing you to embed content without a cookie banner.

-Because the official docs are crap, here’s the steps I took to deploy the Docker image to DigitalOcean.
+Because the official docs don’t explain the hard part, here’s the steps I took to deploy the Docker image to DigitalOcean.
 Though it should work on any host that can install Docker.

 Tech used: